cimpani/IRISDocumentation/source/index.rst

   #. `Job submission on IRIS Resources - Galahad, Dirac/SAFE and IRIS(cert) <https://irisdocumentation.readthedocs.io/en/latest/JobSub.html>`_ to learn how to submit jobs on the IRIS resource you chose.

   #. `Benchmarking processing performance and Parameterized jobs IRIS(cert) <https://irisdocumentation.readthedocs.io/en/latest/BENCHM.html>`_ it is about monitoring job performance on IRIS  grid nodes, using .jdl jobs.
-PrMON can also be used on slurm jobs on Galahad.
+PrMON can also be used on Galahad.

   #. `Use-case workflows and datasets <https://irisdocumentation.readthedocs.io/en/latest/rascilUC.html>`_ are workflows and datasets that are saved to locations accessible to users that have already signed up for IRIS resources.